drduh/YubiKey-Guide/README.md

 # Certify key

-The primary key to generate is the Certify key, which will be used to issue subkeys for Encrypt, Sign and Authenticate operations.
+The primary key to generate is the Certify key, which will be used to issue Subkeys for Encrypt, Sign and Authenticate operations.

-**Important** The Certify key should be kept offline at all times and only accessed from a secure environment to revoke or issue new subkeys.
-Keys can also be generated on the YubiKey itself to ensure no other copies exist, however for durability this guide recommends against it.
+**Important** The Certify key should be kept offline at all times and only accessed from a secure environment to revoke or issue new Subkeys.
+Keys can also be generated on the YubiKey itself to ensure no other copies exist, however for usability and durability reasons this guide recommends against doing so.

-Generate a passphrase which will be needed throughout the guide to create and export subkeys.
+Generate a passphrase which will be needed throughout the guide to create and export Subkeys.

 **Important** The passphrase should be memorized or written down in a secure place separate from the backup storage disk.